zellwk/zellwk.com/src/posts/2018-03-21-calculator-part-1.md

 }
 ```

-To get the *first number*, we need to store the calculator's displayed value before we wiped it clean.
+To get the *first number*, we need to store the calculator's displayed value before we erase it.
 One way to save this first number is to add it to a custom attribute when the operator button gets clicked.

 To get the *operator*, we can also use the same technique.